 Maryland is located at the cross-roads of two nationally important long-distance trails, the C & O Canal towpath and the Appalachian Trail.

-A substantial number of DNR land units, particularly in the Western Region, tie into one or other of these trails.
+A substantial number of department land units, particularly in the Western Region, tie into one or other of these trails.

 The Appalachian Trail is a 2,175-mile long public footpath.
 Conceived in 1921 and completed in 1937, private citizens built the trail and thousands like you each year volunteer to maintain its footprint.
 From Maine’s Mount Katahdin and Georgia’s Springer Mountain, this footpath traverses scenic, wooded, pastoral, wild and culturally resonant lands through 14 of the eastern United States and passes through more than 60 federal, state, and local parks and forests.

 The Appalachian Trail in Maryland follows a forty-mile route along the backbone of South Mountain, a north-south ridge that extends from Pennsylvania to the Potomac River.
 This section is great for three- or four-day trips, is easy by A.T. standards, and is a good place to find out if you're ready for more rugged parts of the Trail.

 The Potomac Heritage National Scenic Trail is a network of locally-managed trails between the mouth of the Potomac River and the Allegheny Highlands.
 Through five geographic regions, the varied Trail segments are a means to explore the origins and continuing evolution of the Nation.
 As of early 2010, the Potomac Heritage National Scenic Trail network includes approximately 830 miles of existing and planned trails and trail corridors managed by different agencies and organizations.